-Jonathan Edwards: Will the right hon.
-Gentleman give way?
+Jonathan Edwards: Will the right hon. and learned Gentleman give way?

 Jonathan Edwards: Pasg hapus iawn i chi—a very happy Easter to you, Mr Deputy Speaker.

 Jonathan Edwards: Thank you.
 After turning a blind eye to Turkey’s disgraceful offensive against the Kurds in Afrin province, will the British Government now unreservedly condemn the Turkish army’s intention to extend the offensive into Idlib, Manbij and Kobane, and all the way to the Iraq border?
 As Turkey is now directly undermining a counter-Daesh operation, should not the British Government at...